IAPSO-CTDO2/IAPSO_CTDO2_processing/ctdproc_steps.md

 # Source/version:
+McTaggart et al., 2010, Notes on CTD/O2 Data Acquisition and Processing Using Sea-Bird Hardware and Software (as available). \
+Uchida et al., 2010, CTD Oxygen Sensor Calibration Procedures. \
-ICES WGOH CTD Intercomparison Project: Methodology Document (Draft translation from .pdf by YLF, to be edited by KS)
++ICES WGOH CTD Intercomparison Project: Methodology Document (Draft translation from .pdf by YLF, to be edited by KS)

 ## A) Data quality control (primary/1QC)